kristopolous/db.js/README.md

  * There's no notion of joining although it probably wouldn't be that hard.
  * Values CANNOT BE functions ...
 I don't see this changing unless people whine
- * The rows get decorated with an id variable, currently `$$__x__$$`.
-This is certainly not ideal and it would be much better if accounting could be done more transparently, but I have yet to find a way to do this which isn't crazy expensive.

 # Similar Projects
 Since starting this project, people have brought other, similar products